Medicines for older people

 EMA has been undertaking various initiatives to ensure that the development, evaluation and safety monitoring of medicines take into account the unique considerations associated with older patients.

-EMA published its geriatric medicines strategy in 2011 which sets out the Agency's vision for better addressing the needs of older people in the development and evaluation of medicines, by building on its existing activities:
+EMA's geriatric medicines strategy sets out the Agency's vision for better addressing the needs of older people in the development and evaluation of medicines, by building on its existing activities:

 The strategy aims to: